codehard123/TicTacToeDeploy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The project is live at https://distracted-colden-af5b6f.netlify.app

+## About the Project
+The project is the very basic tic tac toe game made in React Js.
+Enjoy!
 ## Available Scripts

 In the project directory, you can run: